Direct Access Barrister

 Education

-In education matters, Tom accepts instructions from individuals facing the most serious allegations of regulatory breach in their profession.
-He accepts instruction from individuals seeking advice and/or representation in proceedings before the Teaching Regulation Agency (TRA) and university and college disciplinary boards, as well as student registrants of the Nursing and Midwifery Council (NMC), the Health and Care Professions Council (HCPC), Institute and Faculty of Actuaries (IFoA), and other regulators.
-Due to his academic background as a lecturer and in university professorial roles that involved student disciplinary functions, he has a particular expertise in educational disciplinary matters.
-He has acted in complex substantive hearings of several weeks in length involving the highest sanction of strike off and removal from the professional register, as well as cases where complex health matters arise.
+In education matters, Tom accepts instructions from individuals facing allegations before university disciplinary tribunals on a wide range of issues.
+He accepts instruction from individuals seeking advice and/or representation in relation to university and college proceedings, as well as in Fitness to Practice proceedings in cases of students who are registered with their respective professional regulatory body.
+Due to his academic background as a lecturer and in university professorial roles involving student disciplinary functions, he has a particular expertise in educational matters.
+He has acted in complex substantive hearings of several weeks in length involving the highest sanction of strike off and removal from the professional register, as well as cases involving removal of university visa sponsorship arising from criminal allegations.

 Professional Discipline